A decision I agonised over for a long time when building our house (and am still deciding on now as I look into floor and table lamps) is lighting!

 I just love glass ball feature lights — so much so that we recently rounded up 7 of our favourites.

-A new one I’ve discovered is this counterbalance pendant.
+One of the best lighting fixtures that incorporates a glass ball is this counterbalance pendant.
 Just imagine the beautiful yet understated impact it would have over a dining table?!

 If you’re looking into lighting for your home, it’s also worth reading James’ tips on creating a lighting plan (this guy has a degree in Illumination Science for goodness sake and knows everything there is about creating a well-considered lighting plan!), his top tips to lighting a bathroom, as well as my lighting and electrical things to consider when building.